Frequently Asked Questions

 There have been small things from time to time.
 A wasp in the studio flew down and stung a lady on the rear.
 People have fallen asleep while being painted.
 One girl didn’t know her legs had fallen asleep and when she got off my painting table she fell on the floor.
 One lady almost passed out from holding her pose too long.
 The most complicated case was probably a woman with Fibromyalgia who thought she would have no problem holding a certain pose for a couple of hours but within a few minutes her body was really burning.
 Throughout the painting she had to get up and walk around ever five to ten minutes and then try and reposition herself in the exact same pose so everything would line up.
 There has also been two occasions of city wide power outages at the end of painting before it could be photographed and the painting had to be redone from scratch on a different day.

 Yes.
 Like most digital photographers I use Photoshop to adjust things like brightness, contrast, color and sharpness in the image.
 Most clients want their figure reshaped.
 The only real manipulation to the painting itself has been correcting the shape of moons and planets that are easily stretched and distorted when a person moves.

 How much does it cost?

 The opportunity to be incorporated into this unique artform as one's own body serves as the canvas upon which a one of a kind painting is created can be seen as priceless.
 To make this experience accessible to more people I've tried to keep the monetary costs lower than they should be.
-Currently, for the painting, photography and a limited edition piece of art for the wall, the pricing starts at $2,995 (plus tax) and goes up based on the complexity of the requested painting, upgrading to a larger size or adding additional pieces of art, etc.
+Currently, for the painting, photography and a limited edition piece of art for the wall, the price ranges between $500-$5,000 (plus tax) depending on the complexity of the requested painting, number of bodies, size and material of the wall art, etc.